hesthub/iac/osx/blog-part2.md

         library/          # roles can also include custom modules lookup_plugins/   # or other types of plugins, like lookup in this case

+Overall, the role strucute provides us a uniform and clear way to organize the components we use to build our role, making it easier to manage and gives us a standard to follow when cooperating with other developers.

 ### the tasks

 Lets begin with what we already know: tasks.

-Instead of having all of our tasks in a big pile at our playbooks root level, we can instead segment and collect them into more bite sized chunks called roles.
+Instead of having all of our tasks in a big pile at our playbooks root level, we can instead segment and collect them into more bite sized chunks using roles.

-In our roles we can define our tasks that belong together and combine them with any role specific configuration and files we need to perform our tasks.
+In these roles we can define our tasks that belong together and combine them with any role specific configuration and files we need to perform our tasks.
 Each role in our playbook will work independent of eachother and will execute their own set of tasks, which gives us a more modular and flexible approach.

-When it comes to tasks themself, sometimes we require quite a few tasks to get the job done, and a good idea is to divide them up into multiple task files, and later merge them togheter at runtime.
+Sometimes we require quite a few tasks to get the job done, and a good idea is to divide them up into multiple task files, and later merge them togheter at runtime.
+This makes it easier to maintain and modfiy our playbook over time.

 Lets create a new role called "yabai" that will install and configure a tiling window manager called Yabai https://github.com/koekeishiya/yabai

-We begin with our folder structure
+We'll start by creating a new folder for our role and a subfolder for our tasks:

 > mkdir -p yabai/tasks

-and inside our tasks folder we create two files
+Inside our tasks folder we create two files yaml files, one for each task we wish to perform.

 > roles/yabai/tasks/yabai.yml